 - no dives undertaken as part of a training and/or assessment courses are to be counted

-- only bottom time is to be counted towards the fifty (50) hours, i.e. decompression stop time is not to be included
+- only bottom time is to be counted, i.e. decompression stop time is not to be included

 - Hold either a recognised current Diver Medic Technician certificate or a current First Aid certificate from an accredited training organization (i.e. has been certified within 3 years of the conclusion of the proposed training program) and CPR and oxygen resuscitation skills must have been refreshed within the 12 month period prior to the conclusion of the training program.
 The student’s First Aid qualifications must meet the competency requirements of AS/NZS 2299.1 Occupational diving operations standard operational practice.